What Is Slow Fashion [sləʊ ˈfaʃ(ə)n]

 Dig a little deeper and find out if a company really executes what they promise to their consumers.
 If they tick some of these boxes - and actually DO what they say, rather than just claiming it - they are doing pretty well:

-- Slow production schedules, not pumping out new products every couple of months
+- Slow production schedules instead of launching new collections every couple of weeks

-- Small batch collections, not rushing to scale quickly
+- Small batch collections instead of rushing to scale quickly (and sending unsold items to landfill)

 - Offering a circular fashion system or taking part in a circular fashion program